GfSE/SAF-Specification/developing-saf/concept/concepts.md

 Note: A claim can not be generic, it have to be about something, it has to have a defined subject, e.g., system safety.
 ## System
-An abstract element representing a system.
+An abstract element representing a System.
 ## System Capability
 exposed in viewpoint [System Capability Mapping Viewpoint](../viewpoints/System-Capability-Mapping-Viewpoint.md)